Google Cloud Identity

 • Standard environment

-• allows you to choose to route requests to the target version, either immediately or gradually.
+• Allows routing requests to the target version either immediately or gradually (traffic splitting).

 • Flexible environment